Ronald-Rojas/SternPaperCut-Linux/README.md

 This application has been tested on ubuntu 14.04 LTS and should work on any popular modern linux distribution.
 ##Installation Instructions
 * Clone the repo: `git clone https://github.com/ronald-rojas/SternPaperCut-Linux.git`.
-* Run the installation script: 'sudo ./Install.sh`.
+* Run the installation script: `sudo ./Install.sh`.

 ##Notes
 You will need sudo privileges in order to run the file correctly.
 This application is meant to work with Java 8 but older versions of Java may work.